 FDOT road repairs and maintenance report

 Debbie Delgado reported the following St Augustine and St Johns County locations to Historic City News where the Florida Department of Transportation will be conducting roadwork that is expected to have an impact on driving, beginning this morning and continuing through the coming week.
-Race Track Road from I-95 to Durbin Creek Bridge Daytime lane closures Monday through Friday from 11 a.m. to 4 p.m. for State Road 9B construction.
+A1A - San Marco Avenue/South Castillo Drive Daytime road closure Saturday from noon to 1 p.m. from Old Mission Avenue to King Street for the March for Life Saint Augustine walk.

 Start the conversation, or Read more at Historic City News.